microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The following reporting adheres to the ARRIVE Guidelines 2.0 [@doi:10.1371/journal.pbio.3000411] for relevant items.

+### Tomographic imaging
+For this study, we imaged all samples with different Bruker SkyScan X-ray microtomography scanner.
+An overview on the relevant scanning and reconstruction parameters is given in the text below.
+A table listing all the scanning and reconstruction parameters of all the performed scans is given in the [Supplementary Materials].

-### Contrast-enhanced microangioCT of mice using μAngiofil
+#### Contrast-enhanced microangioCT of mice using μAngiofil

 The contrast agent μAngiofil (Fumedica AG, Switzerland) was prepared according to the manufacturer's recommendations.
 The perfusion of the mice was performed as previously described [@doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017].